THE SEARCH ENGINE UPDATE

 I expect to be adding much more enhanced meta tag information within the month to the Subscriber-Only area.
 In addition, I'm now working my way through the individual search engine pages in the site and updating them.
 I will post a date at the top of each page, as it is updated.
 Other new material may also appear in the Projects In Progress section.
-As a reminder, the Subscriber-Only area is located at:

 Search Engine News

 WebCrawler got a major facelift on June 16, along with some enhanced searching functionality.
 The service now has WebCrawler Shortcuts, which suggest alternative links to classified ads, travel guides, weather and other material related to the search topic.

 WebCrawler also continues to offer some very nice features, such as the SearchTicker and the WebCrawler 100.
 Just click on "Fun" from the home page, and you'll find these.
 The WebCrawler 100, which lists the most linked to sites in the WebCrawler database, has finally been updated.
 It was languishing with February results for months, but now it has been updated twice in June.

 For webmasters, WebCrawler's Add URL service has become much harder to find.
 You have to navigate through several pages to finally arrive at the submission form, even if you click on tiny "getting listed" link at the bottom of the home page.
 You will also find that you can now only add one URL at a time.